Side effects - COVID-19 vaccine

 - Adverse Event Reporting for Primary Care providers

-- Report Adverse Reactions directly to the Therapeutic Goods Administration (TGA) using their online form.
+- Report Adverse Reactions directly to the Therapeutic Goods Administration (TGA).

 What to expect after your vaccination